a-llave/osc-gateway/README.md

 # Reaper

+You can find the Reaper template session in the root of the project:  `beamforming_template.rpp`.
-Add your ambisonic encoder plug-in in the `formatB` track FX
+Add your ambisonic encoder plug-in in the `formatB` track FX.

 <img src="resources/figures/reaper.jpg" alt="Reaper view" width="1200"/>